The first 2016 U.S. Presidential debate ended up attracting 84 million viewers.

-Be nice, because you’ll need to maintain these relationships and collect and report demographics and audience analytics.
+Be nice, because you’ll need to build relationships and collect and report demographics and audience analytics.
 You should be comfortable chatting it up — maybe even sometimes turning into an impromptu salesperson when needed.

 Why Work for The Nielsen Company?

 The perks are pretty sweet.
-You’ll be required to spend six weeks in a training program near Tampa, Florida.
+You’ll be required to spend two weeks training in Tampa, Florida.